OWA logo white

 What is a suspended ceiling?

 It is also known as a false ceiling or dropped ceiling.
-If you are in a commercial or public building, you will likely see a type of suspended ceiling above you.
+When in a commercial or public building, you will likely see a type of suspended ceiling above you.
 It may resemble that in a private house, featuring smooth, painted plasterboard.
-If so, the ceiling contractor does not fix the plasterboard to floor joists as in a residential home.
-Instead, they secure the plasterboard to an MF (metal frame or furring) ceiling system.
+If so, the installer does not fix the plasterboard to floor joists as in a residential home.
+Instead, they secure the plasterboard to an MF (metal frame or furring) grid system.
 This metal framework suspends from the structure above using steel angle as hangers.
 The structure above may be the soffit or structural roof beams.
 Furthermore, the space or void created by the MF ceiling is suitable for housing mechanical and electrical services.
-Click the link to read more about exposed soffit ceilings.
+Follow the link to learn more about exposed soffit ceilings.

 Or you might see a traditional 600×600 mm demountable, modular tile and grid system.
-This suspended ceiling also uses a metal framework.
-But the tee grid frame is thinner, exposed, and often painted white.
-The grid hangs from the soffit using galvanized angles, rigid hangers, or pre-stressed suspension wire.
-Together with a perimeter L-trim fixed to the wall, the grid forms a lattice structure.
-The installer places mineral fibre or metal tiles into the openings.
-The ceiling tiles are removable, providing convenient access to the space and services above.
-Click the link to learn more about ceiling installation.
+This false ceiling also uses a metal framework.
+But the grid framework is thinner, exposed, and often painted white.
+The tee grid hangs from the soffit using galvanized angles, rigid hangers, or pre-stressed suspension wire.
+Together with a perimeter L-trim fixed to the wall, the grid forms an open lattice structure.
+To complete the system, an installer places mineral fibre or metal tiles into the openings.
+The modular tiles are removable, providing convenient access to the space and services above.
+Follow the link to learn more about suspended ceiling installation.

 Ceiling grid supplier

 OWA UK stocks a range of ceiling grid sizes, connection methods and colours.
 There are two widths of tee grid available, 24mm and 15mm.
 We also offer two different designs with regards to the fitment of the cross tees to the main runner.
 Traditionally, the cross tees hook onto the main runner.
-Thus, enabling easy removal and demounting of the temporary ceiling.
+Thus, enabling easy removal and demounting of the temporary structure.
 Today, a click tee grid is more popular.
 The ends of the cross tees click into slots in the main runner and installers prefer this installation method.
-The grid is rigid, you can’t see visible joint gaps from below, yet you can still demount the grid.
+The ceiling grid is rigid, you can’t see visible joint gaps from below, yet you can still demount the tees.
 The exposed click grid design is available as 24mm and 15mm.
-We stock our 24mm and 15mm grids in OWAwhite (like RAL 9003 bright, signal white).
-We also stock our 15mm grid in RAL 9010 white (classic, pure, off-white) for metal ceiling systems.
-Along with white, we also stock black 24mm hook ceiling grid.
+We stock both 24mm and 15mm versions in OWAwhite (like RAL 9003 bright, signal white).
+We also stock 15mm in RAL 9010 white (classic, pure, off-white) for our metal systems.
+Along with white, we stock black 24mm hook grid to suit our black tiles.
 Click the link to view our range of ceiling grids.

 Ceiling tile supplier

-Generally, a tile and grid system is more cost-effective to install compared to an MF ceiling.
-An MF ceiling requires extra finishing and decorating.
-Additionally, a tile and grid ceiling offer benefits related to room acoustics.
-Your project specification may refer to the inclusion of an acoustic ceiling.
-This indicates the need for sound absorption or sound containment.
-OWA offers a variety of premium ceiling tiles suitable for different acoustic requirements.
-Please follow the link below to view our suspended ceiling solutions.
+Generally, a tile and grid false ceiling is more cost-effective to install compared to an MF plasterboard system.
+An MF ceiling is inaccessible and requires extra finishing and decorating.
+Whereas you can easily access services above a tile and grid system.
+Plus, it offers benefits relating to room acoustics.
+Do you have a project specification that requires the inclusion of an acoustic solution.
+If so, it may specify a need for sound absorption or sound containment.
+OWA offers a variety of premium fleece covered tiles suitable for different acoustic requirements.
+Please follow the link below to view our dropped ceiling systems.

 Ceiling Systems